 It all started when Omar made friends with some kids from a violent gang.
 He started staying out late and he changed – became sad and angry.
 One evening the police brought him home.
 They told him to lift his shirt and show his new gang tattoo to his shocked mother.

-“Sometimes we sit on opposite sides of a glass pane, and talk on a phone, one at a time,” says Ismael.
+In the beginning Omar was imprisoned close to his family and they saw each other often.
+But when he was moved to California’s infamous supermax prison, Pelican Bay, the visits decreased because of the 15-hour drive to get there.“Sometimes we sit on opposite sides of a glass pane, and talk on a phone, one at a time,” says Ismael.
 “But my mom wants the phone all the time!
 It’s better in the visiting room, where we can give him a hug and talk together.”

+“Don’t worry about me,” Omar always writes in his letters, but his family are always worried.
 “It’s bad in there, they fight.
 Omar got his nose and fingers broken,” says Ismael.
 “But he’s changed, he’s gotten smarter and started going to school.
 My dream is that he will be free one day.”

 Text: Carmilla Floyd